Cell changes ae sometimes treated to stop them developing into cervical cancer.

-Mild changes on the cervix (CIN 1) do not usually require treatment, as they normally go away on their own.
-Usually, you would be advised to have a follow-up appointment in the colposcopy clinic.
+Mild cell changes on the cervix (CIN 1) do not usually require treatment, as they normally go away on their own.
+You can usually just have a follow-up cervical screening test at your doctor's surgery or sexual health clinic.

-More marked changes (2 and 3) and CGIN are usually treated.
+More marked cell changes (CIN 2 and CIN 3) and CGIN are usually treated.

 You will be given information about the types of treatment and advised which one is probably the best for you.
 Treatment cannot be done if you are pregnant but it is still important that you attend clinic appointments when advised to do so.

 If you have treatment, you will be advised not to have sex for a month.
-You should also avoid using tampons, going swimming and baths.
+You should also not use tampons, go swimming or have a bath.